“Never doubt that a small group of thoughtful, committed people can change the world. Indeed, it is the only thing that ever has."

 After a Master in Management and Business Administration obtained at Université Pierre Mendes-France (Grenoble 2 France) Ali completed a Postgraduate Degree in Economics at University of Guelph (Ontario, Canada).

-As Speak Up Africa’s Creative Content Manager, Maelle is leading the development and creative expression of the organization’s social marketing assets across video, design, copy, and photography.
+As Speak Up Africa’s Strategic Communications Manager, Maelle is leading communication and outreach initiatives and planning under the mentorship of the Deputy Executive Director.
+She also leads the development and creative expression of the organization’s social marketing assets across video, design, copy, and photography.

 She joined the Speak Up Africa team in January 2014, to reinforce and develop the communication branch, after an experience in the UNESCO’s Regional Office in Dakar, as a communication and knowledge management intern.
 As a program officer at Speak Up Africa, Maelle worked on the design and development of communication programs and campaigns, implemented on the field, while striving to create sustainable partnerships with key national and international stakeholders.